 Winning proposals in the responsibility competition encourage healthy and climate-friendly eating habits

 Ylva’s annual responsibility competition has reached its conclusion.
-The contest was judged by Ylva’s administrative council, who awarded a shared victory to two proposals that help UniCafe customers make better choices.
+The contest was judged by Ylva’s administrative council, who awarded a shared victory to three proposals that help UniCafe customers make better choices.

 This year, the responsibility competition had a specific theme for the first time.
 Particularly ideas that promote change towards a sustainable and healthy diet were sought in the competition.
-Two proposals were selected as the winners: Food Coach and the Salad Box.
+Three proposals were selected as the winners: Food Coach, the Salad Box and the Vegetarian Pass.

 Food Coach lays out different ways to promote climate-friendly meal choices in various parts of UniCafe’s digital customer journey.
 The panel calls this a big and inspiring idea that is likely to encourage and make it easier for customers to make better choices in the restaurant.